lucascalu/SQL_SELECT/README.md

 <br>

 <p>
- Each student must create a database named StudentsRoom with a table called students, with columns id (AUTO_INCREMENT), name (VARCHAR), surname (VARCHAR), age (VARCHAR) and feed it with the information listed through a system DBMS.
+Each student must create a database called CARROS with a table called BMW, with columns id (AUTO_INCREMENT), name (VARCHAR), velocityMax (VARCHAR), value (VARCHAR) and feed it with the 10 information searched through a DBMS system.
-Each student must post the source code on the Github platform and insert the respective link on the classrom platform
+  AFTER THIS THERE SHOULD STILL BE A SELECTION CAPABLE OF LISTING ALL PROJECTS Each student must post the source code on the Github platform and insert the respective link on the classrom platform

 </p>